maxfierke/turingpi2-frankenkernel-alarm/README.md

 # Acknowledgements

-I stole this README format from Cole Smith and Yatao Li's guide on running Arch Linux ARM on the ClockworkPi A06
+I stole this README format from Cole Smith and Yatao Li's guide on running Arch Linux ARM on the ClockworkPi A06.

+The Linux and PKGBUILD is based on the Manjaro ARM kernel PKGBUILD from the Manjaro ARM team (Dan Johansen, Furkan Salman Kardame, and others)